Version 5 supported

 Sudo mode

-Sudo mode represents a heightened level of permission in that you are more certain that the current user is actually the person whose account is logged in.
+Sudo mode represents a heightened level of permission in that you are more certain that the current CMS user is actually the person whose account is logged in.
 This is performed by re-validating that the account's password is correct, and will then last for a certain amount of time (configurable) until it will be checked again.

-Configuring the lifetime
+Configuring the sudo mode lifetime

 The default SudoModeServiceInterface implementation is SudoModeService, and its lifetime can be configured with YAML.
 You should read the lifetime value using SudoModeServiceInterface::getLifetime().